simonsmith/jquery.herotabs/README.md

 ### npm

-It's recommended to `require`/`import` the plugin as part of an existing setup:
+It's recommended to `require`/`import` the plugin as part of an existing webpack or browserify setup:

 ```
 npm install jquery jquery.herotabs --save